matthewdeanmartin/bug_trail_core/bug_trail_core.flat.md

     Returns:
         int: 0 if successful, 1 if not
     """
     parser = argparse.ArgumentParser(
-        prog="bug_trail_core", description="Core library for bug_trail a tool for local logging and error reporting."
+        prog="bug_trail_core",
-    )
+        description="Core library for bug_trail a tool for local logging and error reporting.", )

     parser.add_argument(